privateprep/coding-space-website/src/pages/blog/2023-02-15-7-things-you-can-do-with-a-foundation-in-code.md

 ## 4. Entrepreneurship

 Technology has ushered in the century of the entrepreneur.
 Thanks to the power of the Internet, founders and CEOs can reach a global audience in minutes.
 But anyone starting a business in a tech-driven economy like ours will need to understand the code that drives their business.
-Entrepreneurs who know how to code will make for far better supervisors, because they’ll have a clearer grasp of how their business’s programming method runs, why specific computer languages are preferred, and which languages will users to implement their concepts.
+Entrepreneurs who know how to code will make for far better supervisors, because they’ll have a clearer grasp of how their business’s programming method runs, why specific computer languages are preferred, and which languages will allow users to implement their concepts.
 Familiarity with the major coding languages such as HTML, CSS, Javascript, Python, and Ruby will empower entrepreneurs to make decisions that will improve their business.

 ## 5. Cybersecurity Engineers